luddites-me/docker-tools/docs/overview.md

 The above command will clone the repo into `protect-tools-docker`; it has to be cloned into that exact directory, as do all the other repos referenced by these scripts, or they won't work.

-### Overrides

-Overrides to the docker-compose.yaml can be configured in a non tracked file `docker-compose.override.yaml`.
-This will get picked up automatically along with the default `docker-compose.yaml`.
-It can be used for mounting additional volumes, adding environment variables and build args to existing services, or adding entirely new services.
-The one caveat is that the override file is completely additive, so you can't use it to remove anything from an existing compose file.

-Additional overrides can be chained together with the -f flag in docker-compose, though when using -f it's important to specify _all_ files in the order they should be applied. for example if you wish to include the sdkdev override file, your command would look like: `docker-compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.sdkdev.yaml up`

 #### ngrok

 Services are generally exposed via `ngrok`, by starting a container running [ngrok](https://hub.docker.com/r/wernight/ngrok/) inside the `docker-compose` stack so that it has direct access to the stack's [network](https://docs.docker.com/compose/networking/#specify-custom-networks).
 To create these tunnels you need to set a "subdomain" for the tunnel, usually through an environment variable.
 Before setting the values, you may want to reserve the subdomain, just to ensure you don't run into issues starting the `ngrok` containers due to the specified subdomain being in use.